-While not necessarily the responsibility of Local Government, Council wants to be part of the housing solution before these social and economic impacts worsen.
+Council understands that it needs to be part of the housing solution before these social and economic impacts worsen.

 In December 2021 Noosa Council endorsed a Housing Needs Assessment (HNA), a comprehensive technical report on the context of housing and households in Noosa Shire.
-The HNA has informed this Housing Strategy, as have other Council strategies and plans.
-For comprehensive background, the HNA is accessible at www.noosa.qld.gov.au/housing-strategies and review to ensure our actions and interventions advance us towards meeting the objectives set out in this strategy, to enable housing choice, diversity and affordability to meet the current and future needs of the community.
+The HNA informed the Housing Strategy released as a draft for feedback in July 2022, as did other Council strategies and plans.
+For comprehensive background, the HNA is accessible at www.noosa.qld.gov.au/housing-strategies.
+Council has been encouraged by the high level of local appreciation for the problem and empathy for people struggling to secure housing.
+This Housing Strategy, endorsed in November 2022, seeks to set a clear plan for housing in Noosa Shire through to 2041 and provides for regular monitoring and review to ensure our actions and interventions advance us towards meeting the objectives set out in this strategy, to enable housing choice, diversity and affordability to meet the current and future needs of the community.